 7 Practical Tips for Reducing Burnout

-With that in mind, we offer these six helpful tips for reducing burnout:
+With that in mind, we offer these seven helpful tips for reducing burnout:

 Schedule regular time for yourself.
 Think of this as a recurring appointment with a long-time patient, one that cannot be canceled or postponed.
 Spend that time doing something unrelated to medicine that you find rewarding.
 That might be taking a hike, volunteering for an hour, reading for pleasure, playing a musical instrument (talent not required), visiting a museum, or trying out a new recipe (if it fails, laugh it off and have a pizza delivered).